History, tourist information, and nearby accommodation

 Margaret Greville was the daughter of William McEwan, who made a fortune as a brewer (e.g. McEwan's Ale).
 Margaret was illegitimate, though her father did later marry her mother.
 It is probably more accurate to say that McEwan bought Polesden for his daughter and her husband, for in 1891 Margaret had married Ronald Greville, second son of the 2nd Baron Greville.
 Ronald died in 1908.

-With the combination of her father's wealth and her husband's social connections Mrs Greville moved in an elite circle of society; she became friends with the future Queen Mary, and was named Dame Commander of the Order of the British Empire (DBE) in 1922.
-She entertained the great and the good of London society from her house in Charles Street, Mayfair and delighted in being able to attract royalty to her parties.
+With the combination of her father's wealth and her husband's social connections Mrs Greville moved in an elite circle of society; she entertained royals from Edward VII to George VI, and was named Dame Commander of the Order of the British Empire (DBE) in 1922.
+She welcomed the great and the good of London society to her house in Charles Street, Mayfair and delighted in being able to attract movie stars and maharajahs to her parties.

 After acquiring the house Mrs Greville set about transforming it into a glittering, venue suitable for hosting regular gatherings of an elite of royalty, politicians, artists, and those at the very top of the social ladder.
 The Grevilles called in the architects Mewes and Davis, who also designed the Ritz Hotel in London.
 Every convenience was installed, including ensuite accommodation and telephones, in an age when such things were simply not common.